-In our analysis, we fortunately can address potential selection effects.
-The lender provided us with some additional data on borrowers whose loan applications were rejected.
+In our analysis, we fortunately can address the concern of potential selection effects.
+The consumer lender provided us with additional data on those borrowers whose loan applications were rejected.
 Specifically, we obtained the credit scores, age, gender and income of rejected borrowers.
 We merge these data with our main dataset on approved loans and estimate a standard Heckman Selection model to examine whether potential selection effects influence our main finding.
-We estimate one model on the full sample period (Period 1-3) and another model on the overlap period, when consumers can choose between standard and incentive contracts (Period 2 only).
-Table 6 reports the results.